 But it’s okay to tell someone if you like or don’t like them doing something at the time they’re doing it.
 You could say “that feels nice” or “that’s a bit uncomfortable.”
 You could move their hands, but don’t force them to touch you if they don’t want to.

 Use “I” statements.
 Statements that begin with “I think” or “I believe” let a partner know that you’re speaking for yourself and how you feel and that your conversation is about expressing your thoughts —not about accusing or attacking.
 Be sure that your language and thoughts are clear.
 You might want to work out what you want to say in your own head first before you talk to your partner.

 Practice.
 Like anything else, good communication isn’t something that everyone is automatically great at.
 Learning how to communicate effectively and in a way that each partner feels valued and respected can take some time.
 It gets easier!

 Keep your chats (and your sexual behaviour) private between you and your partner.
 Your pals can be a good source of advice, but you don’t have to tell them everything.
 However if you’re worried about your partners behaviour, or feel like you’re being forced to do anything, tell someone.

 Relax.
 This all sounds pretty serious.
 But the truth is that communication can be easier when you both feel relaxed.
 It’s okay to laugh and joke about sex, just be mindful that this won’t hurt anyone’s feelings.

 Everyone has times when they don’t communicate as well as they’d like to.
-If you’d like any support around what you can say to someone, or how to deal with any communication problems, then please ask us a question or access our 121 service online CLICK HERE for more info.
+If you’d like any support around what you can say to someone, or how to deal with any communication problems, then please ask us a question.